-Specific Outcomes Assessment Criteria Assessment Tasks Understand and appreciate the influence of Constitutional principles on the Law of Life Partnerships, and how the courts have harmonised these with common law principles.
-Critically discuss recent statutory and case law aimed at harmonising common law principles with Constitutional law principles.
-Analyse adequacy of measures taken. - Theory and problem questions in test and exam Class assignment.
+Specific Outcomes Assessment Criteria Assessment Tasks Understand and annualists Critically diagram assent statute as and asseless Understand and appreciate the influence of - Critically discuss recent statutory and case law aimed at harmonising common law principles - Theory and Constitutional principles on with Constitutional law principles. problem the Law of Life - Analyse adequacy of measures taken. questions in Partnerships, and how the , , exam. courts have harmonised - Class these with common law assignment. principles.

 Understand and explain the recent development of South African law relating to customary marriages, religious marriages, domestic partnerships and civil unions.
 Critically discuss the recent changes to the South African law relating to intimate relationships.
 Analyse the adequacy of these changes in light of the Constitution.
-Demonstrate an understanding of the court decisions in which this area of the law has been developed. - Theory and problem questions in test and exam Class assignment.
+Demonstrate an understanding of the court decisions in which this area of the law has been developed. - Theory and problem questions in exam.
 Understand and explain the statutory and common law principles which govern engagement and marriage in South Africa.
 Discuss the law relating to engagement and the termination thereof.
 Identify and explain the requirements for a valid marriage.
 Explain when a marriage may be void or voidable and the effects that this shall have on the marriage.
 Explain the requirements for and consequences of a putative marriage.
-Discuss the invariable consequences of a valid marriage. - Theory and problem questions in test and exam.

-- Discuss the various matrimonial property systems that exist in South Africa.

-- Explain the consequences of the death of one

-spouse.

-- Discuss the South African law pertaining to

-divorce and the consequences thereof.

-- Demonstrate an understanding of the court

-decisions relating to the statutory and common

-law principles which govern engagement and

-marriage in South Africa.

-Apply the knowledge - Apply the relevant law and precedents to a set - Problem

-gained during this course to of facts. solving

-solve practical legal exercises.

-problems. - Problem

-questions in test

-and exam.
+Discuss the invariable consequences of a valid marriage.
+Discuss the various matrimonial property systems that exist in South Africa.
+Explain the consequences of the death of one spouse.
+Discuss the South African law pertaining to divorce and the consequences thereof.
+Demonstrate an understanding of the court decisions relating to the statutory and common law principles which govern engagement and marriage in South Africa. - Theory and problem questions in exam Class assignment.
+Apply the knowledge gained during this course to solve practical legal problems. - Apply the relevant law and precedents to a set of facts. - Problem solving exercises Problem questions in exam.